CiscoSE/RLANPorts/README.md

 You might want to do this in a python virtual environment.

 Clone this repo.
-After doig that, do:
+After doing that, do:

   pip install -r requirements.txt